-5.1 Measurement applications
+6.1 Measurement applications

 This sampling method provides a way to perform measurements irrespective of the possible QoS mechanisms utilized in the IP network.
-As an example, for a QoS mechanism without hard quarantees, measurements may be used to ascertain that the "best" class gets the service that has been promised for the traffic class in question.
+As an example, for a QoS mechanism without hard guarantees, measurements may be used to ascertain that the "best" class gets the service that has been promised for the traffic class in question.
 Moreover, an operator could study the quality of a cheap, lowguarantee service implemented using possible slack bandwidth in other classes.
 Such measurements could be made either in studying the feasibility of a new service, or on a regular basis.

 IP delivery service measurements have been discussed within the International Telecommunications Union (ITU).
 A framework for IP service level measurements (with references to the framework for IP performance [3]) that is intended to be suitable for service planning has been approved as I.380 [7].
 ITU-T Recommendation I.380 covers abstract definitions of performance metrics.
-This memo describes a method that is useful, both for service planning and end-user testing purposes, in both active and passive measurements.
+This memo Raisanen,Grotefeld,Morton Standards Track exp.
+Oct 2002Page 13Network performance measurement with periodic streamsApril 2002 describes a method that is useful both for service planning and enduser testing purposes, in both active and passive measurements.